 The Bubbling Mud Pools

-I have no idea if this is private property or not so just make sure you look for signs.
-The mud pots are located in the middle of a field and are literally boiling pools of mud that pop like bubble gum when you go out and see them.
+I have no idea if this is private property or not, so make sure you look for signs.
+The mud pots are located in the middle of a field and are boiling pools of mud that pop like bubble gum when you go out and see them.
 Not easy to get to but worth the effort.
 Here is my post on it.

 Sonny Bono Bird Area

-So there it is, my guide to the Salton Sea.
+So there it is my guide to the Salton Sea.
 Make sure to bring a camera and have fun if you go there as this is a place that I guarantee you will at least consider unique when you visit.
 Let me know if I left anything off in the comments.
 I wrote all about the hike here.